Euproctis paradoxa (Butler, 1886)

 • Black Wattle ( Acacia leiocalyx, MIMOSACEAE ).

-The adult moth is white except for a yellow brush on its tail.
+The adult moth is white except for some brown hairs on the head, and a yellow brush on its tail.
 Also the moth has a few dark yellow scales on the hind margins of the forewings, although these coloured scales fall off very easily.
 The moth has a wingspan of about 3 cms.

 The species has been found in